-A United States Fire Administration report found that nearly 5,900 restaurant fires occur every year, causing around 75 injuries and more than $172 million in damage.
+A United States Fire Administration report found that nearly 5,600 restaurant fires occur every year, resulting in fewer than five deaths, 100 injuries, and $116 million in property damage.
 Fires are a serious liability, so learn here about the most flammable items in your commercial kitchen and tips to prevent your livelihood from going up in flames.

 Most Common Fire Hazards in Your Commercial Kitchen